Waziup/learning-center-content/content/en/solutions/water_tank_level/guide.md

 ![Wazicloud Sensors Display](./media/wazicloudv2.png)

-we can also setup notifications on WaziCloud, for when the temperature, smoke or gas threshold conditions are met.
+we can also setup notifications on WaziCloud, for when the water level threshold conditions are met.
 Kindly see the lectures under **Module 5 Lecture 3** for how to setup a Notifications on Wazicloud.

 ![Final Schematic](./media/notification.png)